Popular investment firms who offer the best Roth IRA accounts of 2018:

 The way Lending Club does a Roth is to partner with another company that sets up a self-directed Roth IRA.
 This allows you to direct your investments and not be limited to just stocks.
 These accounts require a little maintenance and that is a pretty standard annual fee if you only have a small balance in the account.

 Another brokerage firm that mixes online discount trades with brick-and-mortar locations is TD Ameritrade.
-This brokerage has more than 125 locations around the country that you can walk into whenever you have a question you want answered in person.
+This brokerage has more than 125 locations around the country that you can walk into whenever you have a question you want to be answered in person.
 However, the online trading platform is easy to use, and you are likely to accomplish just about anything you want without assistance.

 Trade costs are competitive on the stock and ETF side, with a cost of $6.95.
 It’s also worth noting that TD Ameritrade has a collection of commission-free ETFs.
 If you are trying to build a long-term retirement portfolio, using these ETFs can lower your costs, even though you will still have to pay the expense ratios.